What is a Forest and Conservation Worker?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In the United States, there were 14,300 jobs for Forest and Conservation Worker in 2016.
+In 2016, there was an estimated number of 14,300 jobs in the United States for Forest and Conservation Worker.
 There is little to no growth in job opportunities for Forest and Conservation Worker.
-The BLS estimates 2,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.

 The states with the most job growth for Forest and Conservation Worker are Oregon, North Dakota, and Washington.
 Watch out if you plan on working in Massachusetts, Louisiana, or New Jersey.
 These states have the worst job growth for this type of profession.